iobroker-community-adapters/ioBroker.miele/README.md

 Adapter for Miele Devices

+#### Important
+Before installing this version, you should uninstall the previous installation.
+Otherwise you have to delete the old device manually.

+Now using rpc calls

 #### Configuration
 Configuration not necessary.
 The first received broadcast will create all alilable devices and states